 I love making these muffins with my nieces and they love eating them as much as making them.
 Now with Emilia around, I’m sure it will be a hit with her, once she’s a little older.

-I made them recently for a dear friend and added some flaxseeds to help with her breastfeeding (not sure if it helps, but sometimes the mental support is just as good).
+I baked them recently for a dear friend and added some flaxseeds to help with her breastfeeding (not sure if it helps, but sometimes the support is just as good).

 This recipe makes roughly a dozen muffins, so I usually double it up when I want a bigger batch to give away.

 - 1 cup of organic rolled oats (I usually buy the big PC pack)

 - 1/2 cup of brown sugar

 - 1/2 teaspoon of baking soda